Law Offices of Osas Iyamu, LLC.

 Overview of the Deferred Action For Childhood Arrivals.

 To offer protection from deportation and give employment authorization to undocumented immigrant children (DREAMERS) brought into the U.S. through no fault of theirs, the Deferred Action for Childhood Arrivals (DACA) program was created in 2012 by President Obama’s administration.
 The program directed that these undocumented children should not be deported; instead, they should be enrolled in the Deferred Action for Childhood Arrivals program known as DACA, If eligible.
-Those granted DACA benefits were authorized to remain in the United States for renewable periods of two years with permission to work by applying for Employment Authorization Documents (EADs).
+USCIS authorized individuals granted DACA benefits to remain in the United States for renewable two-year periods and apply for Employment Authorization Documents (EADs) to work.
 However, the DACA program did not provide a direct pathway to permanent residence in the US.

 President Trump attempts to terminate the DACA program.